Pension and National Insurance for carers

 Can you tell me more about carers and the state pension?

 A qualifying year sounds as though you might need to have a perfect 52 weeks of working for it to count.
 In fact, any tax year where you receive a minimum amount of earnings or credits (which you receive for example, if you cannot work because you are bringing up children who are aged under 12) can be a qualifying year.
-The 2018/19 tax year could be ‘banked’ as a qualifying year provided you have earned the equivalent of 52 x £116 (this amount is known as the Lower Earnings Limit) – total £6,032.
-Please note that any pay periods in which you have earned under the Lower Earnings Limit will not count towards the total.
-So for example, if you earn £187.50 a week for 26 weeks of the year, but only £90 a week for the other 26 weeks of the year then although your earnings in total will exceed the £6,032 amount, you will not have a qualifying year as your earnings in weeks where you exceed the LEL only reach £4,875.
+The 2019/20 tax year could be ‘banked’ as a qualifying year provided you have earned the equivalent of 52 x £118 (this amount is known as the Lower Earnings Limit (LEL)) – total £6,136.
+Please note that any pay periods in which you have earned under the LEL will not count towards the total.
+So for example, if you earn £187.50 a week for 26 weeks of the year, but only £90 a week for the other 26 weeks of the year then although your earnings in total will exceed the £6,136 amount, you will not have a qualifying year as your earnings in weeks where you exceed the LEL only reach £4,875.

 Many carers will miss out on qualifying years if they have given up work or have low level earnings in order to look after someone.
-Help is available to plug any ‘gaps’ in a carer’s National Insurance contributions record in the form of ‘credits’.
+Help is available to plug any gaps in a carer’s National Insurance contributions record in the form of National Insurance credits.

 What credits can carers get?